NereusWang/fang.github.io/content/authors/admin/_index.md

       - Provincial First Prize of the 'Higher Education Society Cup' National College Mathematical Modeling Competition.

 work:
-  - position: Academic Project1 - Academic courses for M.Eng. in Electronic and Information Engineering
+  - position: Academic Project1 - Academic Courses for M.Eng. in Electronic and Information Engineering
     company_name: Department of Electronic Science and technology, University of Science and Technology of China (USTC), China
     company_url: ''
     company_logo: ''